oplaner4/jquery.smartSticky/README.md

 #### 3. Initialization

-You can use the following code with default settings.
+You can use the following code with default options.

 `null` properties are computed automatically by library.